edgexfoundry/edgex-examples/application-services/README.md

 For simplicity, the executable created for each example is named `app-service` and placed in each examples sub-folder.

-## Running an Example
+## Running a Custom Example

-After building examples you simply cd to the folder for the example you want to run and run the executable for that example with or without any of the supported command line options.
+After building examples you simply `cd` to the folder for the example you want to run and run the executable for that example with or without any of the supported command line options.

 The following commands will run the `simple-filter-xml` example